shred/acme4j/src/site/markdown/migration.md

 As a rule of thumb, you will find the action methods in one of the objects you previously passed as parameter to the `AcmeClient` method.
 For example, when you wrote `client.triggerChallenge(registration, challenge)`, you will find the new `trigger` method in either `registration` or `challenge` (here it's `challenge`).

 The API has also been cleaned up, with many confusing setter methods being removed.
 If you should miss a setter method, you was actually not supposed to invoke it anyway.

-## tl;dr

-There is no `AcmeClient` any more, but only a `Session`.
-The `Session` is bound to the resource classes `Registration`, `Authorization`, `Challenge` and `Certificate`.

-All action methods can now be found in one of the resource classes.
-They are easy to spot because they have a `throws AcmeException` clause.

-## Why the change?

-In previous versions, _acme4j_ used a client centric approach, with dumb data transport classes that only stored a mix of parameters and return values.

-This approach turned out to have major disadvantages.
-For example, the data transport classes contained setter methods that were supposed to be used only by _acme4j_ itself.
-Some other setters had to be used by the library user, but only under certain circumstances.
-To make a long story short: The API was not self-explanatory about when to use what setters.

-Also, the old API was too limited to reflect some features of the ACME specifications. `AcmeClient` would have become a bottleneck.

-As _acme4j_ is still in beta state, I prefered to make a hard cut and do a major API makeover.
-Trying to maintain backward compatibility by all means would end up with an overly complicated library.

-It took me a lot of time to refactor _acme4j_ and unclutter the API.
-I hope you like the change.